We are currently updating our website to reflect our National Australian Focus and Vision.

 Implement size appropriate regulation for all industries, especially agricultural industries

 A small cottage industry should not be subject to the same level of regulation as a large factory.
 A medium free-range meat producer should not be subject to the same level of regulation as a large corporation.
 The government should use a risk assessment matrix which includes the size of the operation and seeks to reduce regulation rather than increase, with increases needing to be justified.
 Moreover, inspectors need to better coordinate their responses so that there is consistency across the industries and from area to area.

 Australian States and Councils

-It is a core principle of the party that local councils now often referred to as ‘Local Government’ should be for local services only and any authority is through the state government and its local offices therefore the term ‘Local Government’ should not apply.
+It is a core principle of the party that local councils now often referred to as ‘Local Government’ should be for local services only and not judiciary authority, any authority is through the state government and its local offices, therefore, the term ‘Local Government’ should not apply.

 The Australian Country Party will oppose any legislation to continue or initiate any new programs which teach gender ideology or portray sexual intimacy in schools.